-The following information summarized toxicity test submitted by the permittee during the term of the current permit at outfall 001 (See Attachment 1).
+See Attachment 004 for information summarizing the toxicity tests submitted by the permittee during the term of the current permit at outfall 001.

-g.
+h.
 Sample Type and Sampling Frequency

-Regulations promulgated at 40 CFR 122.44(i)(l) require permit to establish monitoring requirements which assure compliance with permit limitations.
 Requirements for sample type and sampling frequency have been based on the current NPDES permit.

-h.
+i.
 Changes from the previously issued permit